White Australia policy: Federation Convention and Australia's first government

 Immigration was a prominent topic of discussion in the lead up to the establishment of the Australian Federation.
 At the third session of the Australasian Federation Convention of 1898, Western Australian premier and future federal cabinet member John Forrest summarised the feeling of the Anglo-Saxon people in Australia:

 It is of no use to shut our eyes to the fact that there is a great feeling all over Australia against the introduction of coloured persons.
 It goes without saying that we do not like to talk about it, but it is so.

 The Barton government which came to power following the first elections of the Commonwealth parliament in 1901 was formed by the Protectionist Party with the support of the Australian Labor Party.
 The support of the Labor Party was contingent upon restricting non-white immigration, reflecting the attitudes of the Australian Workers Union and other labour organisations at the time, upon whose support the Labor Party was founded.
-The Australian historian James Jupp wrote that it was not true that the White Australia policy was exclusively a right-wing cause as the strongest support for the White Australia policy was on the left-side of Australian politics with both the trade unions and the Labour Party being the most militant opponents of Asian immigration well into the 1960s.
+The Australian historian James Jupp wrote that it was not true that the White Australia policy was exclusively right-wing as the strongest support for the White Australia policy was on the left-side of Australian politics, with both the trade unions and the Labour Party being the most militant opponents of Asian immigration well into the 1960s.
 Many Australians in the early 20th century tended to define being white as being the same as Australian with a majority of Australian states passing laws banning marriage and/or sex between whites and Aboriginals as part of an effort to maintain Australia's white character.